A Comprehensive Study on the Robustness of Image Classification and Object Detection in Remote Sensing: Surveying and Benchmarking: Introduction

 \end{itemize}

-The rest parts of this manuscript are organized as follows: \textit{a)} We thoroughly survey the robustness of DNNs in CV and RS in Section \ref{Section2}; \textit{b)} The robustness of image classification and object detection is comprehensively benchmarked in RS field in Section \ref{Section3}; \textit{c)} Rigorous and extensive experimental results are provided in Section \ref{Section4}; \textit{d)} Some further discussions are presented in Section \ref{Section5}, and \textit{e)} followed by the conclusions in Section \ref{Section6}.
+The rest parts of this manuscript are organized as follows.
+We first thoroughly survey the robustness of DNNs in CV and RS in Section \ref{Section2}; Secondly, the robustness of image classification and object detection is comprehensively benchmarked in the RS field in Section \ref{Section3}; Then, rigorous and extensive experimental results are provided in Section \ref{Section4}; Followed by some further discussions as presented in Section \ref{Section5}; Finally, we summarize this work in Section \ref{Section6}.